 The return leg is my only knock on this hike.
 The plateau’s eastern edge has marginal views, and you’re hiking on a gravel road for a bit.
 Still, this is one of the best hikes for muddy days, and the wide road gives you more places to step.

 If the weather permits, you can consider dropping 150′ below the rim and take the 3.8 Mile Mountain Mist Loop back.
 You’ll see some of the wettest spots on the mountain and a rock overhang.
 I would avoid taking the Bucca Family Bike Trail because of the bike traffic and the meandering nature of the trail that bikers love, but maybe that’s just the rider in me speaking.
-There is also a North Plateau Loop, that we’ll cover more in the next section.
+There is also a North Plateau Loop that runs behind the Monte Sano Campground which is nice enough, but doesn’t have the views or features of O’Shaughnessy Point.

 - Bankhead – 2442 Bankhead Pkwy NE, Huntsville, AL 35801